 Siskin Hospital also offers a comprehensive in-house Center for Swallowing which includes instrumental evaluation, diagnosis and treatment.

-The Speech-Language Pathology Department provides on-site instrumental evaluation of swallowing using Modified Barium Swallow Studies (MBSS), and a developing Fiberoptic Endoscopic Evaluation of Swallowing (FEES) program.
+The Speech-Language Pathology Department provides on-site instrumental evaluation of swallowing using Modified Barium Swallow Studies (MBSS).
 These studies help the SLP diagnose your swallowing condition, make recommendations for diet textures and strategies, enable individualized treatment targets to meet your goals, and assist in appropriate referrals.
 We have SLPs who are trained in Neuromuscular Electrical Stimulation (NMES, also known as VitalStim).
 Additionally, we have SLPs trained in the use of myofascial release for the treatment of tight muscles, which can be used to address the effects of head and neck cancer/radiation.
-We use biofeedback along with other evidence-based practices to address swallowing problems (also known as dyspagia).
+We use biofeedback along with other evidence-based practices to address swallowing problems (also known as dysphagia).